PhilipSCA/philanderson-co-uk/john/learning/biology.md

 Biological valves - dont damage cells, less likely blood clots - needs replacing 10-20 yrs Mechanical valves - lasts a lifetime - can lead to blood clots, patients need to take anti-cloning drugs, valves can be loud enough to hear.
 Cancer - uncontrolled cell growth & division - forms a tumour - can be benign/malignant | Risk factors: Smoking, Obesity, UV exposure, Viral infection, Genetics (inheriting faulty genes)
-Benign tumour - tumour grows until there is no more room - stays in one place - isn't usually dangerous or cancerous Malignant tumour - tumour grows and spreads to neighbouring tissues - cells can break off into bloodstream, invade healthy tissues - form secondary tumours - dangerous, can be fatal - cancerous
+Benign tumour - tumour grows until no more room - stays in one place - isn't usually dangerous or cancerous Malignant tumour - tumour grows and spreads to neighbouring tissues - cells can break off into bloodstream, invade healthy tissues - form secondary tumours - dangerous, can be fatal - cancerous
 ```
-##### Plants
+##### Leaves
 ```
 Upper and lower epidermis - protective layer of cells, covered in waxy cuticle to prevent transpiration Palisade mesophyll - underneath U.epidermis, transparent to let light reach palisade,contains chloroplasts for photosynthesis.
 Vertically block-shaped to fit as many as possible.